 Insurance Bad Faith

 Insurance companies are legally required under Colorado law to exercise good faith and fair dealing with regard to the processing and evaluation of policyholder claims.
 When insurance companies act in bad faith, you may file a claim to be compensated for any losses incurred.
 Our team has watched these laws develop and affect our client’s rights for decades.
 We have participated in organizations dedicated to developing better protections for our clients against corporations like insurance companies.
-We have made a career out of litigating for our clients against these companies to ensure that no one can escape being held responsible for their actions, not even a massive conglomerate like an insurance company.
+Queener Law has made a career out of litigating for our clients against these companies to ensure that no one can escape being held responsible for their actions, not even a massive conglomerate like an insurance company.
 We have fine-tuned our process and procedures based on anticipating the next move of the insurance company and being prepared well in advance.
-We will work from the very start of your case to protect your rights and be prepared for the inevitable denial from your carrier.
+Our team will work from the very start of your case to protect your rights and be prepared for the inevitable denial from your carrier.
 Don’t do it alone.
 They won’t.